lpdevs/long-haul/_posts/2017-04-03-create-simple-google-analytics-plugin-wordpress.md

   * Google Analytics Solutions offer free and enterprise analytics tools to measure website, app, digital and offline data to gain customer insights.
   * To use Google Analytics, you have to sign up for Google Account, then using it to sign in Google Analytics.
   * Create an account, then make a property as a web application.
-You will have a ID for each application, just use it below.
+You will have a ID for each application,
+  example: UA-96583605-1.
+Then just use it below.

 ### Code for Plugin